cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-service/index.md

 ## Setup

-### Create your OpenShift project and CI pipeline
+### Create your OpenShift project, Git Repository and CI pipeline

 - Create a new repository for the service from the [Spring Boot Microservice](https://github.com/cloud-design-patterns-journey/template-java-spring/generate) template.
 Make the cloned repository public.

-    !!! note
+    !!! warning
         In order to prevent naming collisions if you are running this as part of a workshop, chose the GitHub organization you have been invited to as `Owner` and name the repository `inv-svc-${INITIALS}`, replacing `${INITIALS}` with your actual initials.

 - Deploy this application with Tekton: